rhpds/pxe-rhdp-lab/docs/source/cli-based-labs/lab05guide-cli.rst

 .. dropdown:: Show Solution

-  Run: oc get pvc -l app=mysql –all-namespaces
+  Run: oc get pvc -l app=mysql --all-namespaces
   Answer: 1

 What is the name of the storage class used to create this PVC?

 .. dropdown:: Show Solution

-  Run: oc -n mysql-app describe pvc px-mysql-pvc \| grep storage-class
+  Run: oc -n mysql-app describe pvc px-mysql-pvc \| grep StorageClass
   Answer: px-db-sc

 What is the ``io_profile`` used for this storage class?